QUESTIONS

 Can I apply for all 3 Apprenticeship programs at the same time?

-You can apply for all three or any combination of programs at the same time if they are open for application.
+You can apply for all three programs – or any combination of them – at the same time, provided they are open for applications.

 What if I have a criminal record?